RamirezMaribel/First-Repo/README.md

 ## First-Repo
 First Repo
-Updating teh readme with new info
+Updating the readme with new info